pandoras-actor13/devastator_control/README.md

-# devastator_control
+# Devastator Control

-Devastator Robot Control Script
+Devastator Robot Control Script.
+This includes a joystick teleop and the main control script for the devastator robot.